 Read more about causes and Cardiac arrest deaths.

 Heart attacks can be undiagnosed: Although the most severe symptoms of heart attack are hard to miss, there are varying degrees of severity.
 It is altogether too common for people to die from undiagnosed heart...read more »

 Heart attack can be over-diagnosed: Although heart attack is often undiagnosed, leading to fatality, it can also be over-diagnosed.
 People become concerned that a condition is a heart attack, whereas there are various less dangerous possibilities.
 After all, there...read more »

 Blood pressure cuffs misdiagnose hypertension in children: One known misdiagnosis issue with hyperension, arises in relation to the simple equipment used to test blood pressure.
 The "cuff" around the arm to measure blood pressure can simply be too...read more »

 Hypertension misdiagnosis common in children: Hypertension is often misdiagnosed in adults (see misdiagnosis of hypertension), but its misdiagnosis is even more likely in children.
-Some of...read more »
+Some of the ...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: